 - It is not necessary to quit the job to crack the GATE exam.
 It is possible to achieve the desired results through strategic planning and implementation

-Candidates must identify their distractions and should work on avoiding them as much as they can to perform well in the exams.
-Whilst having a full time job, the time a candidate can dedicate to the GATE preparation is comparatively less to other applicants.
+You must identify their distractions and work on avoiding them as much as possible to perform well in the exams.
+Whilst having a full-time job, the time you can dedicate to the GATE preparation is comparatively less than other applicants.

-It is recommended that the candidates know what to prioritise and spend their free time wisely.
-They must know the priority first and avoid any distractions that mighty affect their focus.
+It is recommended that you know what to prioritise and spend your free time wisely.
+They must know the priority first and avoid any distractions that might affect their focus.

-How to Build a Proper GATE Preparation Strategy with Job
+How to Build a Proper GATE Preparation Strategy with a Job

-Devising a proper GATE preparation strategy with a job is important for candidates to set a goal and use their time effectively in the preparation.
+Devising a proper GATE preparation strategy with a job is important for you to set a goal and use your time effectively in preparation.
 Given below are the important pointers on how to build a GATE preparation strategy with a full-time job:

-- Planning: Candidates should identify the areas of challenges and work on devising the proper planning including the time spent every day for studying and revision apart from the office hours
+- Planning: You should identify the areas of challenge and work on devising the proper planning, including the time spent every day for studying and revision apart from the office hours

 - Early Preparation: It is recommended to start the preparation as early as possible to cover all the major topics and spend enough time in revision and mock assessment to build time management and confidence